 Juris doctor/master of science, telecommunications with CU Boulder's Interdisciplinary Telecommunications Program: Students in this four-year program choose from intellectual property, technology, and telecommunication courses, while emphasizing other aspects of telecommunications, such as economics, business and policy.
 Students develop a working knowledge of the law and its relation to communications and networking technologies in this high-technology age.
 Graduates are highly marketable in the areas of intellectual property, patents, or IT law, as in-house counsel in the high technology industry, and in government agencies dealing with high technology regulation.

-Juris doctor/master of urban and regional planning with CU Boulder's College of Architecture and Planning: Students in this four-year program will learn constitutional, criminal and contract law as well as root causes of urban and regional problems, urban spatial analysis and planning methods.
+Juris doctor/master of urban and regional planning with CU Denver's College of Architecture and Planning: Students in this four-year program will learn constitutional, criminal and contract law as well as root causes of urban and regional problems, urban spatial analysis and planning methods.
 Courses will explain strategies that deploy policies, plans, resources and regulatory approaches to create environments suited to human and ecological needs, and methods for evaluating the human and environmental consequences of urban problems.
 Graduate address issues at the interface of policy and law, emphasizing the use of land and real estate, and the management of the public lands and natural resources (including mineral and energy resources).
 Graduates who focus on local or global economic development and law will have unique perspectives on private enterprise, corporate regulation, labor markets, poverty and international relations

 Master of Studies in Law